Edb83/snake/README.md

 - Thanks to panning gesture recognition, sharp turns can be achieved with ease, even on mobile
 - The game can be paused by either hitting spacebar or tapping the screen with two fingers simultaneously.
 The options menu is displayed while the game is paused but only game sound can be changed.
 The remaining options are still visible but appear disabled.
 This allows players to mute the game if they wish, but prevents them from 'cheating' by changing other settings mid-game and from possibly becoming confused by an 'extra' menu
 - On desktop a new game can intuitively be started from the scores menu by pressing spacebar
-- When the game loses focus (e.g. when the player clicks on another browsing tab or switches apps), it will be paused to prevent a frustrating end to the game
+- When the game loses focus (e.g. when the player clicks on another browsing tab or switches apps), it pauses to prevent a frustrating end to the game

 **5. Playstyles**